felipecsl/felipecsl/README.md

 I've worked with Android for several years, most of them at [Airbnb](https://airbnb.com), but right now I'm taking a break from full time mobile development, focusing instead on backend development at [Stripe](https://stripe.com) and building [a new project](https://stocks.dog) for the stock market and investing.
-I'm looking to collaborate on that and other side projects, so please get in touch if you're interested!
+I'm looking for people to collaborate with me on side projects, so please get in touch if you're interested!

 You can reach out to me via e-mail.
-I always reply emails sent by humans.
-You can ask me about carrer in tech, diversity, being a latino 🇧🇷 living in the US, keto, investing or anything else that you might find interesting!
+I always reply e-mails sent by humans.
+You can ask me, for example, about starting a carrer in tech, diversity, being a latino 🇧🇷 living in the US, nutrition, minimalism, investing or anything else that you might find interesting!

-I'm also into contributing to open source.
+I'm also into contributing to open source regularly.
 Sometimes I write short articles on [my blog](https://felipecsl.com).

 <!--